Translate

 The school’s curriculum is based on the following principles:

-POP tasks (proof of progress)- secure progress towards greater depth whilst assessing children’s ability to apply what they have learnt.
+End of unit assessments secure progress towards greater depth whilst assessing children’s ability to apply what they have learnt.

 Impact